urbanclimatefr/de-zoomcamp-2025-project/README.md

 ## Overview

-This [repository](https://github.com/urbanclimatefr/de-zoomcamp-2025-project) contains the source code and documentation for the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)'s project for 2025.
+This [repository](https://github.com/urbanclimatefr/de-zoomcamp-2025-project) hosts the source code and documentation for the 2025 project of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)'s project for 2025.

-The content in the README is also available on [https://github.com/urbanclimatefr/de-zoomcamp-2025-project](https://github.com/urbanclimatefr/de-zoomcamp-2025-project)
+The README content is also accessible at  [https://github.com/urbanclimatefr/de-zoomcamp-2025-project](https://github.com/urbanclimatefr/de-zoomcamp-2025-project)

 <br>

 ## Goal

-The goal of this project is to create a solution which consists an end-to-end batch data ingestion, processing, transformation, persistence and visualization pipeline.
-With data ingested from Hong Kong Observatory, user will be able to view the hourly temperature data in the report provided by Looker Studio.
+The objective of this project is to develop an end-to-end batch data pipeline that includes ingestion, processing, transformation, persistence, and visualization.
+Utilizing data from the Hong Kong Observatory, users can access hourly temperature data through a Looker Studio report.

 <br>

 ## Data Source

-**Hong Kong Observatory**'s [API Web Service](https://data.gov.hk/en-data/dataset/hk-hko-rss-current-weather-report/resource/923a02ae-4a14-4a28-8a2b-1215d3dff08f) provides various APIs where we can use to collect real time weather data.
+**Hong Kong Observatory**'s [API Web Service](https://data.gov.hk/en-data/dataset/hk-hko-rss-current-weather-report/resource/923a02ae-4a14-4a28-8a2b-1215d3dff08f), which offers various APIs for collecting real-time weather data.